 Yet, who said resolutions had to be just for people?
-With your business’ website interacting with so many visitors each month, isn’t this also a great time to look back and see how you can make it better?
+With your business’ website receiving so many visitors each month, are you making sure you maximize its potential?

-Below are seven resolutions you can make for your website this year to help ensure it works more effectively for your business—and that means engaging visitors, driving leads into your pipeline and ultimately, developing new business.
+Below are seven resolutions you can make for your website in 2019 to help ensure it works more effectively for your business—whether it’s engaging visitors, driving leads into your pipeline or developing new business.